-Co-Anchor PBS News Hour
+Co-Anchor of the PBS News Hour

 Amna Nawaz serves as co-anchor of PBS News Hour.